PUB HLTH 7211A - Dissertation Part 1

 - Assessment must maintain academic standards.

-Oral presentation: Students will present a 15 minute summary of their research project including background, hypotheses/research questions, approach/methodology, results, and conclusions.
+Oral presentation: Students will present a 15 minute summary of their research projects including background, hypotheses, approach/methodology, results and conclusions.
+This task will be scheduled for week 10 of the course.
+All students are required to attend all presentations by students enrolled in the course.

 All extensions for assignments must be requested, at the latest, by the last working day before the due date of submission.
 Extensions will generally be granted only on medical or genuine compassionate grounds.
 Supporting documentation must be provided at the time a student requests an extension.
 Without documentation, extensions will not be granted.
 Late requests for extension will neither be accepted nor acknowledged.